grafana/loki/tools/lambda-promtail/README.md

 Also, if your deployment requires a [VPC configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function#vpc_config), make sure to edit the `vpc_config` field in `main.tf` manually.
 Additonal documentation for the Lambda specific Terraform configuration is [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function#vpc_config).

+`lambda-promtail` supports authentication either using HTTP Basic Auth or using Bearer Token.

 Then use Terraform to deploy:

 ```bash